LUPAMBULUS

 This art project concludes a cycle of site-specific art projects that have been developed and discussed at the Wintringer Chapel Cultural Site over the last 30 years.
 As the essence of this cultural work, which I have had the privilege of curating over this long period, I would like to show that the methodology of artistically researching a selected topic can lead to unexpected new perspectives and insights.
 At the same time, the project shows that history is deposited in places and cannot simply be ignored if we want to draw conclusions about how we want to position ourselves as human beings in the present.
 The arts are unbeatable when it comes to conveying life under certain circumstances, or even to identifying what memory means for new ways of thinking and acting in the present!

-It is time for us to realize that places of art and culture that seriously address the challenges of our time through the language of art have a central function in raising political and cultural awareness!
+It is time for us to realize that places of art and culture that seriously address the challenges of our time, including through the language of art, have a central function in raising political and cultural awareness!"

 Peter Michael Lupp [Curator Cultural site Wintringer Chapel I Artist]